The Oxford Dictionary defines vulnerability as

 “Choosing to shed my armour, unlock my mistrust, and striving to be courageous, loving and whole hearted in everything I do”

 Here is the story of my year of living vulnerably.
 That’s a bit of a fib, it’s the story of my first year of living vulnerably and why.
-This article is an exercise in vulnerability because it’s the first time I have publicly shared my journey.

 I was ambitious and driven from the outset of my career.
 I took great pride in being described as: